100% Grass-Fed Cows

 Créme de la Créme Dairy Products

-Why does our 100% grass-fed whole milk make the highest-quality products?
+Why does our 100% grass-fed organic milk make the highest-quality products?

-We craft our products to highlight the unique flavor and richness of our milk, rather than overloading them with sweeteners, “natural” flavors, thickeners, or gums.
+We craft our products to highlight the unique flavor and richness of our milk.
 The best recipes are simply and made with the best ingredients!

-Third-party testing of our products shows that our milk has naturally-occurring omega 3 fats and less omega-6 fats than conventionally produced milk.
+Third-party testing of our products shows that our grass-fed organic milk has naturally-occurring omega 3 fats and less omega-6 fats than conventionally produced milk.